Central Auckland, East Auckland, North Auckland, South Auckland, West Auckland > Private Hospitals & Specialists >

 Your GP or allied health provider will have referred you for the consultation.
 A three page form will be sent to you to fill out which has questions about your health and pain problem.
 Please send it to admin@maruamed.co.nz so that an appointment time can be given.
 The questionnaire is very important because it allows us to have a better baseline understanding before seeing you and it means that it is less likely we miss something significant.

 If you have previously been seen by a private specialist please send the clinic letter to us beforehand.
-If it was a public specialist then we can access the letters online with your permission.
+If it was a public specialist in Auckland then we can access the letters online with your permission.

 Clinic appointments last 50-60 minutes for an initial consultation and 20-30 minutes for a follow-up consultation.
 In some cases a longer 90 minute initial consultation is required.
 This includes taking a history, performing a thorough physical examination, and forming a plan for either further investigation (such as scans or diagnostic injections) or management.